Callidon/bloom-filters/README.md

 // create a Cuckoo Filter with size = 15, fingerprint length = 3 and bucket size = 2
 const filter = new CuckooFilter(15, 3, 2)
+// or create a CuckooFilter for 2 elements, with an error rate of 0.01 and a bucketSize of 2 filter = CuckooFilter.create(2, 0.01, 2)
 filter.add('alice')
 filter.add('bob')